 Salem, MA

-Home to the infamous Salem Witch Trials, Salem, MA is about 50 minutes from the city.
-Almost everything that you’ll want to see in the coastal city of Salem is located right in the same area.
+Home to the infamous Salem Witch Trials, Salem, MA, is about 50 minutes from the city.
+Almost everything that you’ll want to see in the coastal town of Salem is located right in the same area.
 Once you arrive for your day trip to Salem, you can park and walk around without needing your car.

-In addition to several museums dedicated to the Salem Witch Trials (the Salem Witch Museum is one popular museuem) and The House Of The Seven Gables (made famous by the Nathaniel Hawthorne novel, you can also explore the Peabody Essex Museum right in the city.
+In addition to several museums dedicated to the Salem Witch Trials (the Salem Witch Museum is one popular museum) and The House of The Seven Gables (made famous by the Nathaniel Hawthorne novel), you can also explore the Peabody Essex Museum right in the city.

-The museum features a large collection of Asian art and hosts lots of family activities throughout the year.
-It’s closed on Mondays, so be sure to visit on a different day.
+The museum features a large collection of Asian art and hosts many family activities throughout the year.
+It’s closed on Mondays, so visit on a different day.

-Salem is located on the waterfront, so you’ll also be able to do a short boat trip or tour.
-There are also many walking tours of the city if you want some guided narration while you are visiting.
+Salem is on the waterfront, so you can take a short boat trip or tour.
+If you want some guided narration while visiting, there are many city walking tours.

 Sturbridge, MA

 West of Boston, you’ll find Sturbridge, MA.
-Anyone interested in history may enjoy a trip to Old Sturbridge Village, a living history museum.
+Anyone interested in history may enjoy visiting Old Sturbridge Village, a living history museum.
 It’s a little over an hour from Boston and is an easy drive down the Mass Turnpike.
 Purchase tickets online in advance to save time in line.

 Springfield, MA

-This city, located about 90 minutes from Boston, features a number of family-friendly attractions.
+This city, located about 90 minutes from Boston, features several family-friendly attractions.
 Sports fans will want to visit the Naismith Memorial Basketball Hall of Fame.
-It’s several floors of sports memorabilia, as well as a full basketball court.
+It has several floors of sports memorabilia and a full basketball court.
 You’ll probably want to plan to spend a couple of hours there.

 There’s also a relatively new Dr. Seuss Museum that younger kids will enjoy.